hSueki/dscage-pe2/README.md

-# dsCAGE: direct cDNA CAGE for paired-end patterned flowcell sequencing.
+# Direct cDNA CAGE for paired-end patterned flowcell sequencing.

 A complete analytical framework tailored for the analysis of direct cDNA CAGE data.